NuxiNL/cloudabi/docs/cloudabi.md

 - <a href="#eventrwflags.hangup" name="eventrwflags.hangup"></a>**`CLOUDABI_EVENT_FD_READWRITE_HANGUP`**

-    The peer of this FIFO or socket has closed or disconnected.
+    The peer of this socket has closed or disconnected.

 #### <a href="#eventtype" name="eventtype"></a>`cloudabi_eventtype_t` (`uint8_t`)